jkphl/iconizr/README.md

 		<td> </td>
 		<td><code>--scour</code></td>
 		<td>String</td>
-		<td>iconizr can use either [SVGO](https://github.com/svg/svgo) or [Scour](http://www.codedread.com/scour) for cleaning the original SVG files.
+		<td>iconizr can use either <a href="https://github.com/svg/svgo">SVGO</a> or <a href="http://www.codedread.com/scour">Scour</a> for cleaning the original SVG files.
 As far as I can tell, Scour yields slightly better results (i.e. smaller SVG files) than SVGO.
-As Scour is rather a Python script than an executable, you need to provide the full script path via this option if you want to use it (also, of course, Python has to be available on the system; see [requirements](#requirements)).</td>
+As Scour is rather a Python script than an executable, you need to provide the full script path via this option if you want to use it (also, of course, Python has to be available on the system; see <a href="#requirements">requirements</a>).</td>
 	</tr>
 </table>